colmbaston/statusbar/README.md

 # statusbar

 A text-based status bar written in Haskell.
-It was written solely for my own use with the [i3](https://i3wm.org/) and [Sway](https://swaywm.org/) window managers on my systems running [Arch Linux](https://www.archlinux.org/), so customisability is very limited outside of editing the source code, and it may depend on external packages that are unavailable on other systems.
+It was written solely for my personal use with the [i3](https://i3wm.org/) and [Sway](https://swaywm.org/) window managers on my systems running [Arch Linux](https://www.archlinux.org/), so customisability is very limited outside of editing the source code, and it may depend on external packages that are unavailable on other systems.

 ## Usage